Common Age-Related Eye Problems

 - See your family physician regularly to check for diseases that could cause eye problems, like diabetes.

-- Visit your ophthalmologist every one to two years.
-Having a complete eye exam with an eye specialist is important because most eye diseases can be treated when found in an early stage.
+- Visit your ophthalmologist or optometrist every year.
+Having a complete eye exam with an eye doctor is important because most eye diseases can be treated if they are found early.
 The eye doctor may dilate or enlarge your pupils by putting drops in your eyes.
-You should also have a screening for glaucoma.
-The doctor will then test your eyesight, your glasses, and your eye muscles.
+The doctor will also test your eyesight and check for glaucoma.

-These are several eye problems that are more common as people age, but they can affect anyone.
-There are some simple measures that people of any age can take to help ease their discomfort and see better.
+These are several eye problems that are more common as people age, but they can affect anyone at any age.
+You can do some simple things to reduce discomfort and improve vision no matter how old (or young) you are.

-- Presbyopia is the loss of ability to see close objects or small print.
+Presbyopia refers to the loss of ability to see close objects or small print.
 Development of presbyopia is a normal process that happens slowly over a lifetime.
-You may not notice any change until after age 40.
+You may not notice any change until after age 35 or 40.
 People with presbyopia often hold reading materials at arm's length.
 Some people get headaches or "tired eyes" while reading or doing other close work.
-Presbyopia is typically corrected with reading glasses.
+You can improve your vision with reading glasses or multifocal (bifocal) lenses if you have presbyopia.

-- Floaters are tiny spots or specks that float across the field of vision.
+Floaters are tiny spots or specks that float across the field of vision.
 Most people notice them in well-lit rooms or outdoors on a bright day.
-Floaters often are normal, but can sometimes be indications of eye problems such as retinal detachment, especially if they are accompanied by light flashes.
+Floaters often are normal, but can sometimes indicate eye problems such as retinal detachment, especially if they are accompanied by light flashes.
 If you notice a sudden change in the type or number of spots or flashes, see your eye doctor as soon as possible.

-- Dry eyes happen when tear glands cannot make enough tears or produce poor quality tears.
+Dry eyes happen when tear glands can’t make enough tears or produce poor quality tears.
 Dry eyes can be uncomfortable, causing itching, burning or even some loss of vision.
-Your eye doctor may suggest using a humidifier in your home or special eye drops that simulate real tears.
+Your health care provider may suggest using a humidifier in your home or special eye drops that simulate real tears.
 Surgery may be needed in more serious cases of dry eyes.

 Eye diseases and disorders common in aging adults